romanbrancato/CameraXProject/index.md

   implementation "androidx.camera:camera-view:${camerax_version}"
   implementation "androidx.camera:camera-extensions:${camerax_version}"
   ```
-  add the following at end of android{} which essentially allows findByViewId to be replaced with viewbinding
+  then add the following at end of android{} block which essentially allows findByViewId to be replaced with viewbinding:
 ```
 buildFeatures {
    viewBinding true
 }
   ```
-  also in settings.gradle make the following are inside both repositories{}
+  also in settings.gradle make the following are inside both repositories{} block:
 ```
    google()
    mavenCentral()
   ```
-  Permissions must also be established and granted in order for the app to access the camera, microphone, and ability to save to gallery.
-Therefore the following lines are added to AndroidManifest.xml before Application tag
+Permissions must also be established and granted in order for the app to access the camera, microphone, and ability to save captures to the gallery.
+Therefore the following lines are added to AndroidManifest.xml before Application tag:
   ```
  <uses-feature android:name="android.hardware.camera.any" />